Eistein Kjørn

-Kjørn was born at the Old Sandbu farm in Vågå.
-He was one of the leading woodcarvers in the Gudbrand Valley.
+Kjørn was born at the old Sandbu farm in Vågå.
+He was one of the leading woodcarvers in the Gudbrandsdalen valley.
 He followed in the footsteps of Jakob Klukstad, whom Kjørn observed while working on the decoration for Heidal Church.
 In addition to woodcarving, Kjørn also wrote poems and psalms in the Vågå dialect, painted religious pictures, and carved soapstone gravestones.
 Kjørn died in Heidal.